qbead/qbeadWebsite/content/book/dancing.md

 </div>

 Notice when you dragged your mouse, your screen lit up at different brightnesses and colors!
 Try moving your mouse faster and slower!
-Also, in different directions!

-As you can see, when you drag the mouse faster, the line gets more colorful!
+As you can see, when you drag the mouse faster, the color gets brighter!
 How fast or slow the mouse is moving is called speed.
 Now, did you also notice that if you dragged the mouse to the left, then to the right, the color changes?
 This is because we can assign a direction to our speed, and call it velocity!
 The color of the box becomes blue when we drag the slider to the right and red when we drag the slider to the left.
 The color tells us the direction we are moving (right or left).
 When we represent velocity with numbers, we call motion in one direction positive and motion in the opposite direction negative.

 ::: further-reading
 We discuss the idea of velocity more in our lesson on [vectors and kinematics](/vectors).
 Kinematics is simply a fancy word for the study of motion.